ng-girls/todo-list-tutorial-french/appendix-1-generating-a-new-project.md

-# Generating a new project
+# Appendix 1: Generating a new project

 In every project there are different ways to start, most of them concern scaffolding tools like Yeoman or Slush.
 These tools generate a starter project, help you generate needed files, and take care of building and running the project.
 Other ways to start are using starter kits, are also called seed projects, which contain all you need to start the project.
 Unlike scaffolding tools, starter kits are relevant only for the initial project.
 After installation you probably won't use that kit again \(if it's a good starter kit maybe you'll go back to read the documentation\).

 Regarding Angular, the most easy way to start is the Angular-CLI which is a scaffolding tool. we will cover its use in this tutorial.

 In this chapter we show all the files and folders that are created by Angular-CLI when you create a new project.
 We'll start with one important action: changing the application prefix.

-### Application prefix
+## Application prefix

 The prefix is used to differentiate the components that you create in your application from components you use from other sources, and from HTML components.
 You can give your initials as the prefix if it's a personal project.
 If you're collaborating or working for a client, you can have the initials of the project name as the prefix.
 In this tutorial, the prefix will simply be `todo`.